 Some Macintosh computers that shipped with OS X Lion and later support the use of Apple Hardware Test over the Internet.
 These computers will start up to an Internet-based version of AHT if the hard drive does not contain AHT.
 An Internet-enabled connection via Ethernet or Wi-Fi is required to use this feature.
 Internet-based AHT functions the same as AHT on the hard drive or flash storage outlined above.

 AHT is located on the Applications Install Disc 2 and should be included with your computer or the MacBook Air Software Reinstall Drive on a MacBook Air (Late 2010).
 To start AHT on these computers make sure the Applications Install Disc 2 is inserted into the built-in optical drive, external Apple Superdrive, or for the MacBook Air (Late 2010) be sure the MacBook Air Software Reinstall Drive is inserted into a USB port.
-Please then follow steps 1-6 outlined in the "Using Apple Hardware Test on computers with OS X 10.7 or later" section of this article.
+Then, follow steps 1-6 outlined in the previous section of this article.